 What is Poetry Out Loud (POL)?

 Presented by The National Endowment for the Arts and the Poetry Foundation in partnership with the Pennsylvania Council on the Arts and the Bradford County Regional Arts Council, Poetry Out Loud is a program that encourages high school students to learn about great poetry through memorization, performance, and competition.
 Starting in the fall and continuing through the spring of each school year, schools in every region of Pennsylvania are invited to participate in classroom, school-wide and regional contest, advancing to a state competition typically held in March.
 State champions advance to the national Finals, held in April in Washington, DC.
 Bradford County Regional Arts Council implements one of the regional competitions and sends one winner to the State Finals each year.
-This year the regional competition it will be held Friday January 17th at The Keystone Theatre in Towanda at 1 pm.
-A snow date of Friday January 24th at The Keystone Theatre is planned.
+This year’s regional competition date an location will be announced soon!

 How to get involved

 High school teachers who are interested in participating in Poetry Out Loud should know that the program requires less than two or three weeks of class time.
 Studying literature, including poetry, addresses at least three Anchor Assessments per the PA Common Core ELA Standards: Speaking and Listening (SL.
 9-10, SL 11-12), Reading (RL.
 9-10, RL 11-12), and Language (L. 9-10, L 11-12).
 High schools that wish to be part of the official Poetry Out Loud program should complete the “Intent to Participate” form and submit to the Bradford County Regional Arts Council.